-- a) must comply with legal obligations relating to investors in a timely manner; and - b) must comply with the law of the Commonwealth and the States and Territories in relation to dealings with investors and tenants; and - c) must lodge an annual Statement of Compliance in relation to the dwelling; and - d) must respond to a communication from an investor within 30 days, unless the approved participant has a reasonable excuse; and - e) must have an internal or external dispute resolution mechanism for use by investors; and - f) must not enforce, seek to enforce or threaten to enforce an unfair contract; and - g) must not make a misrepresentation to an investor; and - h) must not engage in misleading or deceptive conduct in relation to an investor; and - i) must not threaten or coerce an investor to take an action the investor is not required to take under contract; and - j) must not prevent an investor from entering into a contract with a suitably qualified and experienced person in relation to the dwelling; and - k) must not threaten to take action that would result in an investor not receiving incentive to which the investor is entitled under law; and

-- I) must not require an investor to enter into a contract with another person in relation to the dwelling, unless the contract relates to a property management service provider and the approved participant is able to ensure that the provider: - i. complies with the contract between the provider and the investor; and - ii. complies with legal obligations relating to the investor in a timely manner; and - iii. complies with the laws of the Commonwealth and the States and Territories in relation to dealings with investors and tenants; and - iv. does not enforce, seek to enforce or threaten to enforce an unfair contract with an investor; - v. does not make a misrepresentation to an investor; and - vi. does not engage in misleading or deceptive conduct in relation to an investor; and - vii. does not threaten or coerce an investor to take action the investor is not required to take under contract; and - m) if the approved participant requires the investor to enter into a contract as mentioned in paragraph (I)-ensures that the property management service provider acts in accordance with subparagraphs (I)(i) to (vii).
+- a) must comply with legal obligations relating to investors in a timely manner; and - b) must comply with the law of the Commonwealth and the States and Territories in relation to dealings with investors and tenants; and - c) must lodge an annual Statement of Compliance in relation to the dwelling; and - d) must respond to a communication from an investor within 30 days, unless the approved participant has a reasonable excuse; and - e) must have an internal or external dispute resolution mechanism for use by investors; and - f) must not enforce, seek to enforce or threaten to enforce an unfair contract; and - a) must not make a misrepresentation to an investor; and - h) must not engage in misleading or deceptive conduct in relation to an investor; and - must not threaten or coerce an investor to take an action the investor is not required to take under contract; and - j) must not prevent an investor from entering into a contract with a suitably qualified and experienced person in relation to the dwelling; and - k) must not threaten to take action that would result in an investor not receiving incentive to which the investor is entitled under law; and - must not require an investor to enter into a contract with another person in relation to the dwelling, unless the contract relates to a property management service provider and the approved participant is able to ensure that the provider: - i. complies with the contract between the provider and the investor; and - complies with legal obligations relating to the investor in a timely manner; and - iii. complies with the laws of the Commonwealth and the States and Territories in relation to dealings with investors and tenants; and - iv. does not enforce, seek to enforce or threaten to enforce an unfair contract with an investor; and m) if the approved participant requires the investor to enter into a contract as mentioned in paragraph (I)-ensures that the property management service provider acts in accordance with subparagraphs (I)(i) to (vii).